 Tibet's climate crisis is imminent and it will have severe consequences for Tibetans and the rest of the world.
 The situation demands immediate action now.

-This November, the world will meet at the COP26 climate summit in Glasgow.
+In 2021, the world will meet at the COP26 climate summit in Glasgow.
 We want a Tibetan representative to address the summit and bring Tibet's climate crisis to the agenda.